nonnenmacher/fof/docs/manual/en-US/chapters/packages/configuringmvc.md

 The `fof.xml` file has an `<fof>` root element.
 Inside it you can have zero or one tags called `<frontend>`, `<backend>` and `<cli>` which configure FOF for front-end, back-end and CLI access respectively.
+You may also have a tag named `<common>` which defines settings applicable for any mode of access.
+These common settings will be overridden by the corresponding settings defined in the `<frontend>`, `<backend>` and `<cli>`.
-Please note that the CLI is a special case: it will mix both the back-end and CLI settings to derive the final configuration.
-In the other two cases (front- or back-end access) only the configuration for this specific mode of access will be used.
+Please note that the CLI is yet another special case: it will mix the common, back-end and CLI settings to derive the final configuration.
+In the other two cases (front- or back-end access) only the common and the configuration for this specific mode of access will be used.

 ### Dispatcher settings